Rootzreggae/Page2025/src/content/blog/post-8.md

 ---
-title: 'Unveiling the Magic: Exploring the Latest CSS Features'
+title: 'The Power of Demos'
-excerpt: 'Highlight and explain the newest CSS features or updates.
-Include examples and demonstrate how these features can enhance the styling and layout of web pages.'
+excerpt: 'A New Approach to Product Design Prototyping.'
-publishDate: 'October 11 2023'
+publishDate: 'Jan 1 2024'
 tags:
-  - CSS
+  - Prototyping
-  - Web development
+  - Software designers
 isFeatured: true
 seo:
   image: